manzt/anywidget/docs/src/pages/en/bundling.md

 npm create anywidget@latest # or pnpm, yarn
 ```

-Every template is a `hatchling`-based and uses the `hatchling-jupyter-builder`
+Every template is a `hatchling`-based Python project and uses the
-plugin to bundle the widget front-end code during a
+`hatchling-jupyter-builder` plugin to bundle the widget front-end code during a
 [PEP 517](https://peps.python.org/pep-0517/) build.
 We prefer
 [esbuild](https://esbuild.github.io/) for bundling in most of the templates,
 unless [Bun](https://bun.sh/) is used to create the project,